by: Eric Richer, OSUE Fulton County

-It is never too late to complete your farm’s balance sheet.
+Many of us make New Year’s resolutions as we turn the corner to a new calendar year.
+One of the best financial management resolutions you can make is to update your balance sheet in a timely and precise fashion.
 The balance sheet is a “snap shot” in time of your farm’s financial position, including what assets you own and how they are financed.
 The balance sheet is also known as the net worth statement.
-When completed accurately and in a timely manner, the balance sheet and corresponding ratios are a very valuable tool to evaluate farm financial health.
-The balance sheet objectively measures farm business growth, liquidity, solvency, and risk-bearing capacity.
+When completed precisely and timely, the balance sheet and corresponding ratios can be a very valuable tool to determine farm financial health.
+The balance sheet objectively measures farm business growth, liquidity, solvency, and risk capacity.

 Categorizing Balance Sheet Items

 The assets and liabilities on the balance sheet (including the financing of the assets) are used to determine the equity, or net worth, of the farm owner.
 The owner’s equity is used by lenders and insurers to determine a farm business’ value.
-Calculation of owner’s equity, or net worth is simple.
-Simply subtract the total liabilities from the total assets:
+There are two ways to calculate the owner’s equity, or net worth.
+The first simply subtracts the liabilities from the assets:

 Assets – Liabilities = Owner’s Equity

 The second calculation adds the owner’s equity with liabilities to determine the assets:

 Liabilities + Owner’s Equity = Assets